Interact with your contract

 console.log('max authorized cost =', maxQtyGasAuthorized * maxPriceAuthorizeForOneGas, 'FRI');

-const { transaction_hash: txH } = await account0.execute(myCall, undefined, {
+const { transaction_hash: txH } = await account0.execute(myCall, {

 version: 3,